Grzelox/Grzelox/README.md

 ### 👨🏻‍💻 About Me

 - 🎓 **Bachelor's Degree in Applied Mathematics.**
-- 💼 **Tech Engineer / CIAM Developer:** Specializing in SAP Consumer Data Cloud (SAP CDC), microservices, serverless computing, and data analytics/engineering.
+- 💼 **Senior Data Engineer:** Specializing in SAP Consumer Data Cloud (SAP CDC), microservices architecture, serverless computing, and data analytics/engineering.
 - 🌱 **Passionate Learner:** Focused on full-stack development, data visualization, and data science.
 Currently diving into Kubernetes and cloud-native technologies.
 - 🎯 **Career Goal:** To become a versatile Full Stack Developer with expertise in data analytics, leveraging Python and Next.js for impactful solutions.